 My siblings and I each launched our own journeys into the vast and intriguing world of fiction, but over the years, my younger brother (my fort-making buddy and frog-catching partner) began to face a dearth in the boys’ book department.
 Whereas, I was enjoying romantic suspense, despite the romance part (I prefer straight up suspense), my younger brother became hard-pressed to find enough good Christian fiction written for guys to satiate his reading speed.
 Even male Christian authors seemed bent on writing women’s fiction.

 As I went from reading to also writing books, I was still confused by this phenomenon, until I began talking to Christian publishers at writers’ conferences.
-“Ninety percent of readers are women,” explained an acquisitions editor, who went on to tell me if I wove romance into my guys’ suspense novel, making it more for women, they might be interested.
+“Ninety percent of readers are women,” explained an acquisitions editor, who went on to tell me if I wove romance into my guys’ suspense novel, making it more for women, they might be interested in publishing it.

 “Boys don’t read,” stated an acquisitions editor when I attempted to market my second novel, this one written for teen boys.